What is Mobile App Development? A Simple Guide

 React Native (Meta)

-Pros: great support for third-party libraries, quick growth, and a large community.
+Pros: Great support for third-party libraries, quick growth, and a large community.

 Consider: Think about native elements or complicated animations that may call for unique bridges.